Updated on May 29, 2026 Responding to Climate Change

 Key Revisions to Scope 1 and Scope 2 Emissions

-・Improved accuracy in the calculation of by-product CO2 emissions from the production of activated carbon at Calgon Carbon (Increase in Scope 1).
+・Improved accuracy in the calculation of by-product CO2 emissions from the production of activated carbon at Calgon Carbon Corporation (Decrease in Scope 1).

 ・Updates of the emission factor for purchased steam at production sites in the United States; Revisions of energy unit of purchased steam at production site outside Japan, etc. (Decrease in Scope 2).